Tool-Kit- Pop-up Research Station - Archiving

 Ultimately, one property owner provided five windows along a critical commercial corridor.

-Are the property owners receiving any compensation for their loan of vacant space?
+Are the property owners receiving any compensation for their vacant space loan?

-The property owners received several benefits for providing use of their storefront, but they should have been paid to participate.
+The property owners received several benefits for using their storefront, but they should have been paid to participate.
 We cleaned their space before installation and left the area cleaner than we received.
 Property owners noted decreased graffiti on the properties where artists painted the exterior.
-And increased attention led to the rental of two properties.
+Increased attention led to the rental of two properties.

 How did you handle liability issues?